I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksaddirptocancelablequeue.md

 <p>None</p>

 ## -remarks
 <p>If the IRP has been put into a cancel state when this routine is called, <b>KsAddIrpToCancelableQueue</b> will immediately call the cancel routine specified at <i>DriverCancel</i>, or if no routine was specified at <i>DriverCancel </i>the default streaming cancel routine is called.</p>

 <p>The <b>KsAddIrpToCancelableQueue</b> function allows IRPs to be canceled even before being placed on a cancel list, or when being moved from one list to another.
 This function can be called at IRQ level DISPATCH_LEVEL or lower unless the driver-allocated queue and all entries in the queue are system-resident or allocated from resident storage.</p>

-<p>The function does not use the cancel spin lock to add items to the list.
-Access to the list is synchronized using the provided spin lock and relies on atomic operations on Irp-&gt;CancelRoutine.</p>

-<p>If the IRP has been put into a cancel state when this routine is called, <b>KsAddIrpToCancelableQueue</b> will immediately call the cancel routine specified at <i>DriverCancel</i>, or if no routine was specified at <i>DriverCancel </i>the default streaming cancel routine is called.</p>

-<p>The <b>KsAddIrpToCancelableQueue</b> function allows IRPs to be canceled even before being placed on a cancel list, or when being moved from one list to another.
-This function can be called at IRQ level DISPATCH_LEVEL or lower unless the driver-allocated queue and all entries in the queue are system-resident or allocated from resident storage.</p>